ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

-Deploy a new instance of a component.
+Deploy a new instance of component `TYPE`.

-The difference between `deploy` and either `add` or `init` is that deploy will check and create the Geneos directory hierarchy if needed, download and/or install packages for the component type and add the instance, optionally starting it.
+The difference between `deploy` and `add` or `init` commands is that deploy will check and create the Geneos directory hierarchy if required, then download and/or install packages for the component type and add the instance, optionally starting it.

-This allows you to create an instance without having to worry about initialising the set-up etc.
+This allows you to create an instance without having to worry about initialising the set-up and so on.
+The name if the instance can be given on the command line as `NAME` but defaults to the hostname of the system.

 There are many options and which you use depends on any existing Geneos installation, whether you have Internet access and which component you